Mecklenburgisch-Vorpommersch dialect: Grammar

+Diminutive

+A striking characteristic of Mecklenburgisch-Vorpommersch is the use of the diminutive suffix -ing (e.g. Poot ‘paw’ > Pöting ‘little paw’, Änning ‘Annie’, lies’ ‘quietly’, ‘softly’, ‘slowly’ > liesing ‘very quietly’, ‘very softly’, ‘very carefully’, ‘nice and easy’).
+This suffix first appears in modern Low German variations (early 19th century onwards), and is of Germanic origin, being attested in several other Germanic-speaking areas, such as Westphalian family names Arning, Smeding and Janning.

 Pronouns

 The personal pronouns in the dialect of Fritz Reuter are as follow:

 The reflexive pronoun of the 3rd person is sick, and the possessive pronouns (which are declined like strong adjectives) are:

 Numbers

 Numbers in the dialect of Fritz Reuter are:

 Verbs

 Uncomposed forms in the dialect of Fritz Reuter: